algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 Candidate's side:

 - the candidate's ID
-- the candidate's first name
-- the candidate's last name
+- the candidate's first name and last name
 - the candidate's date of birth
 - the candidate's city of birth
 - the candidate's city of residence